 Evaporation - A change of state from liquid to gaseous (vapour), due to the escape of molecules from the surface.
 A liquid that evaporates readily is described as volatile.

-Evaporation Speed - Expressed in relation to the evaporation rate of n-Butyl Acetate which is standardized at 1.0.
+Evaporation Speed - Expressed about the evaporation rate of n-Butyl Acetate which is standardized at 1.0.
 All products with evaporation rates greater than 1.0 are faster evaporating than n-Butyl Acetate and conversely, numbers lower than 1.0 indicate a slower rate.

 Exothermic Reaction - A reaction in which heat is given off to the surroundings as the products of the reaction are formed.
 The addition of high concentrations of sodium hydroxide to water produces an exothermic reaction.

 Fatty Acid - It's an organic substance that reacts with a base to form a soap.
 Tallow and coconut oil are examples.

 Flashpoint - The minimum temperature at which a liquid gives off a vapour in sufficient concentration to ignite when tested.